 It was these rejections that taught me the difference between want and need.
 No was right.
 No gave me the inner power to work through those nights reading up on Part 61, 91.
 It gave me a worthy adversary to compete with, and for the best part, it humbled me to accept.
 I came to realize, that No is a very misunderstood concept.
 It is used to deny with no explanation, but the real meaning is that "you're just not ready".

 After earning my wings, I’ve flown countless hours in numerous skies.
 Mangroves in Ras AlKhaimah [Respect!
 Capt.
 Afaak], a no power glider flight with friend up in Texas [Thank you J. Luc], Paragliding down the Nepalese mountains [Thank you Primosh].
-In every situation, No was there, limiting and prohibiting, forcing its will on everyone.
+In every situation, No was there, limiting and prohibiting, forcing its will.

 I still face No in my life.
 Inherently, No manifest itself in many forms but recognize it for its true intent and you'll make a friend of No. It can shows up as a closed airspace, or as innocent as a heavy cloud, No is always there and will always watch over.